-Pros: Tight/Fast Bass, Very-detailed, Musicality, Instrument Separation, Beautiful/Unique Design, Build Quality, Folds up, Inline Volume Control.
+Pros: Very-detailed, Speed, Musicality, Beautiful/Unique Design, Build Quality, Folds up, Inline Volume Control.

-Did not like the B&W P5's b/c of their dark/bloated sound but the P7's changed everything!
+I did not like the B&W P5's b/c of their dark/bloated sound but the P7's changed everything!
 It may be because it's not an on-ear headphone like the P5's that "muffles" out the higher frequencies, I don't know.
-But regardless, these have an exciting, detailed, and dynamic sound that is sure to satisfy ALOT of people.
-Some disadvantages the P7's face is it's slightly thin midrange and unnatural representation.
-The soundstage is great for a closed headphone but that means nothing because the representation is very unnatural; and it sounds somewhat synthetic because of the boosted treble.
-If you want a portable headphone with a more accurate/natural representation along with a more euphonic midrange while not sounding overly thick and still maintaining good PRAT, get the PSB M4U 1's instead.
-All in all, these are still one of the best portable headphones currently available!
-Highly recommended.
+But regardless, these have an exciting and detailed sound that is very engaging.
+Some disadvantages the P7's face is its slightly thin midrange, boosted treble, and unnatural representation.
+The soundstage is great for a closed headphone but that means nothing because the presentation is very unnatural; and it sounds somewhat synthetic because of the boosted treble and flabby loose bass.
+I'll admit the P7's imaging is great, but the resolution and tonality is nothing special (just because you have boosted treble doesn't mean your gonna have a tonally accurate or a highly resolving headphone/speaker).
+If you want a portable headphone with a more accurate and natural representation along with a more connected bass and fuller-sounding midrange, get the PSB M4U 1's instead.
+If you want the best of both worlds, get the FOCAL SPIRIT PROFESSIONAL HEADPHONES.
+All in all, these are still one of the best portable headphones currently available.